-Seminole County residents continues to feel the effects of the COVID-19 health crisis.
-With the rising cost of housing (rent and home purchase prices), along with the major supply chain and workforce disruptions caused global pandemic, the U. S. economy experienced a drastic increase in the rate of inflation, reaching a 40 year high of 8.5%.
-As a result of the severe increase in the cost of everyday goods and services, such gasoline, groceries, building materials, etc., coupled with the sharp increase in the cost of housing, there is a greater need for the programs and services funded through CDBG, HOME, and ESG grant programs.
+Seminole County residents continues to feel the effects of drastic increase in the rate of inflation, which has resulted in severe increases in the cost of everyday goods and services, such gasoline, groceries, building materials, etc., coupled with the sharp increase in the cost of housing, there is a greater need for the programs and services funded through CDBG, HOME, and ESG grant programs.
+The County continues to administer the Attainable Housing Strategy to help in bringing more affordable housing to the area, and using gap funding with SHIP and HOME to help promote and develop affordable housing.